andynines/bugevo/readme.txt

 About
 ---
-BugEvo is a simulation using Lua and LOVE2D wherein bugs learn to hunt bacteria.
+BugEvo is a simulation using Lua and LOVE2D wherein bugs learn to hunt bacteria;
-It is based off of the idea proposed in A.K.
-Dewdney's "Simulated evolution" article appearing in the "Computer recreations" column of the May 1989 issue of Scientific American Magazine.
+its idea was proposed by A.K.
+Dewdney in Scientific American Magazine.

 Bug data structures exist on a 2D plane with age, energy, and "DNA" attributes.
 Their DNA, initially randomized and then handed down and slightly mutated in